ArantesVini/ArantesVini/README.md

 📈 I’m currently working as Data Analyst, using **Power BI, MSSQLServer and Python** in a brazillian cooperative bank.

-⚙️ My studies is mainly in Data Engineering, focused on **Airflow, Spark and Databricks!**
+⚙️ My studies is mainly in Data Engineering, focused on **Airflow, Spark, Docker and Databricks!**

 <br/>